tdquang/Sticky-board/README.md

 ## TODO

-Link project to a MongoDB server.
-Use MongoDB instead of JSON file.
+Link project to a MongoDB server and use it to fetch JSON data instead.
 Add a side chat where users can communicate with their team members.
-Add Flux flow (as a practice)